 It’s an all too human pass-time.
 Crisp cold air rushes by your ears.
 You lift your head to the starry night and wonderIs there anyone out there?

-For the thousands of humans lift who their heads in wonder, the Solar Gravitational Lens Telescope (SGLT) mission makes the choice to to look.
+For the thousands of humans who lift their heads in wonder, the Solar Gravitational Lens Telescope (SGLT) mission makes the choice to to look.

 A gust of photons